absolunet/docs-node-ioc/src/docs/05_data/05_http-client/en.md

 ## The http service

-To access the HTTP client, you can inject the `http` service, which will return a factoried Axios instance.
+To access the HTTP client, you can inject the `http` service, which will return a factorized Axios instance.
 Then, all the available features in Axios will be directly available.

 ```javascript